Oppo A9 2020 is certainly an overhyped device that looks beautiful in hands, however, with the average performance graph the battery doesn’t last long

 A9 2020 is good with light to moderate use.
-It can run PUBG smoothly on lower and medium graphics; the other options are disabled by default, though.
+It can run PUBG smoothly on lower and medium graphics; the other options are disabled for the app by default, though.

 While playing PUBG, we didn’t note any significant performance issue, the phone’s temperature remained normal, and there was no lag, though it consumed 5% battery in 30 minutes.
-Game Space is to be given credit for such a smooth running of games on this phone.
-You can add games inside, and the phone will ensure it spares enough resources to run them smoothly.
+Game Space is to be given credit for such a smooth gaming performance on this phone.
+You can add games inside the Game Space, and the phone will ensure it spares enough resources to run them smoothly.

+A9 2020, however, does show lag during heavy multitasking, particularly when you have opened too many resource eating apps in the background, and you want to switch between them from recent tasks.
 Every time we switched over to the Dear Hunter, Dead Trigger 2, or Asphalt 9, they relaunched and started from zero, which shouldn’t be considered a good optimization practice.
 PUBG being the lighter in graphics, resumed from where we left it.
-However, bringing it back from the recent tasks blackened the screen on a few occasions.
+However, bringing it back from the recent tasks turned the screen dark on a few occasions.

 Our hour-long multitasking with games consumed 19% of the battery, whereas it dropped 10% – 11% of the juice during an hour-long video test, which is far inferior in the result as compared to Realme 5 Pro and even Samsung Galaxy A30s that is packed with only 4000 mAh battery.

-Oppo A9 boasts a 5000 mAh battery, which should last for more than a day with moderate usage, at least one full day for those who remain glued to their screens.
+Oppo A9 boasts a 5000 mAh battery, which should last for more than a day with moderate usage and at least one full day for those who remain glued to their screens.

 However, our real-life social media test brought down the battery from 99% to 45%, consuming 54% battery life.
-We ran Instagram, youtube, Tiktok, Games, WhatsApp (video call), audio streaming, and video recording through the default camera app, 30 minutes each.
+We ran Instagram, youtube, Tiktok, Games, WhatsApp (video call), audio streaming, and video recording through the default camera app for 30 minutes each.

 In another back to back video playtest, the battery lasted for 9 hours, which is another disappointing performance and far below what we had expected.

 A9 2020 provides an excellent sound experience, loud enough to catch anyone’s attention in a small room, thanks to the Dolby sound and dual speakers.
 Though the sound levels are on the higher side, it lacks the bass effect.
 I would recommend using your earphones to enhance the experience further.
-Oppo has also provided customization in the setting area that you can play with to your liking.
+Oppo has also provided customization in the setting area that you can customize as per liking.

 It can take some decent quality photos under better light.
 The colors are accurate, and the exposure level is acceptable.

-The good thing about the Oppo’s default camera interface is that it offers a variety of tools well within the reach without the need to dig in the menus in search of something that should be placed right in front.
+The good thing about the Oppo’s default camera interface is that it offers a variety of tools well within reach without the need to dig in the menus.
 You get to play with ultrawide angle lens, HDR, Dazzle Color, and tons of filters for creating some drama in the picture.

-Although the results are good in the daylight, they are equally better in the evenings, the standard camera works acceptably in the well-lit areas, and things can be further spiced up with the help of Dazzle Color, something similar to Chroma Boost in Realme and Vivid in Huawei phones.
+The results are good in the daylight.
+The standard camera works acceptably in the well-lit areas, and to further spice up the photos, Dazzle Color is there to help, something similar to Chroma Boost in Realme and Vivid in Huawei phones.

-The low light pictures aren’t as exciting as the one taken in better light conditions.
-At night, it compromises on the details and raises the noise level; however, there is a Night Mode 2.0, which can bring some improvement, but it brings extra warmness in the photos and exposure level increases.
+The low light pictures aren’t as exciting as the one taken in the daylight.
+At night, it compromises on the details and raises the noise level; however, there is a Night Mode 2.0, which can bring some improvement, but at the same time, it brings extra warmth in the photos and overexposes them.

-Oppo A9 2020 can zoom in up to 5x digitally which works for photos and videos alike but somehow, it gathers more noise at 5x while recording videos.
+Oppo A9 2020 can zoom up to 5x digitally, which works for photos and videos alike, but somehow, it gathers more noise at 5x while recording videos.

-Oppo A9 2020 is definitely a significant upgrade from the previous model in terms of camera and battery.
+Oppo A9 2020 is a significant upgrade from the previous model in terms of camera and battery.
 Despite a 665 chipset, it can run the show decently, play games at low graphics settings, and take some decent photos in better light conditions.
-The 5000 mAh battery can easily survive a day after a mild to aggressive usage, but if you want to go beyond a full day, you might wish to look for other options.
+However, the low light result does not impress.
+The 5000 mAh battery can easily survive a day after a mild to aggressive usage, but if you want to go beyond a full day, you might wish to look Samsung A30 or Vivo S1.